Jonasmst/singularity_container_recipes/README.md

 ### [r\_container\_with\_deseq2.txt](https://github.com/Jonasmst/singularity_container_recipes/blob/master/r_container_with_deseq2.txt)
 This container contains an R 3.4.4 runtime with DESeq2 and all its dependencies.
 Check out the recipe for a complete list of packages installed.

+_Note_: You may have to set the R library-path to avoid errors with R trying to read packages from the host file system.
+Use something like:

+`singularity exec r_container.simg find / -iname "*deseq2*"`

+to find where R-packages were installed inside the container.
+Then set the library-path to this directory in the beginning of R-scripts run within the container by:

+`.libPaths("/usr/local/lib/R/site-library")`

+Now, R should look for packages in `/usr/local/lib/R/site-library`, rather than whatever is the default path in the host system.

 ## Building containers
 Building singularity containers requires
 1. A working singularity installation.
 I use a vagrant VM on macOS.